Board of Directors

 Jim Parks, Vice Chair / Rancher, Former Coconino County Board Supervisor

 An Arizona native, with ancestral history going back 9 generations in Arizona, Jim was a working cowboy for 38 years, after serving on the flight deck of two aircraft carriers during the Vietnam War.
 Jim worked for many ranches all over the state of Arizona.
 He joined the Coconino County Farm Bureau and Cattle Growers Association in 1998, serving as president from 2008-2016.
 Jim was named Rancher of the Year in 2015.
-Jim ran for public office in 2016 and served as Coconino County Supervisor through 2020.
+Jim served as Coconino County Supervisor between 2016- 2020.
 Married to his wife Vickie with two daughters, Betsy and Lisa, 4 grandchildren, and 5 great-grandchildren, most of which live in the Flagstaff area.

 Tabi Bolton, Treasurer